 Mary might be a snob, but she's not wrong that Charles Hayter couldn't afford to get married with only his curate pay.

-In this time, a career in the church wasn't necessarily a calling as it tends to be today.
+In this time, a career in the church wasn't necessarily a calling, as it is today.
 It was a socially acceptable position and a means of earning an income.
 A church living was a permanent job as rector or vicar of a parish, and the income, house, and farmland that went along with that.
 But if you were a curate, you were likely on the lookout for something permanent and more secure.

 Austen's father and brother were in the church and there are clergyman in every one of her novels.
 (In case you can't remember them all: Henry Tilney, Mr. Morland, Edward Ferrars, Mr. Collins, Edmund Bertram, Dr. Grant, Mr. Elton, and Charles Hayter.)

-They all have different characteristics and don't fit into any one stereotype.
+They all have unique characteristics and don't fit any one stereotype.
 Who is your favorite clergyman in Austen’s novels?
 Who is your least favorite?